Housing & Mortgage

 A quick search of rental prices in your neighborhood might pique your interest in the concept.
 A garage converted into a backyard cottage in Seattle’s Greenlake neighborhood, for example, rents for $130 a night on Airbnb.
 A 500-square-foot ADU inside a close-in Sarasota, Florida, house rents for about $1,000 a month.

 The wide variety in types of ADUs gives you some control over the cost of creating a rentable space.
 You might be able to convert a basement for the price of constructing an efficiency kitchen.
 Spending over $120,000 for detached new construction can still work out to considerable extra income with a home renovation loan or other financing.
-We’ll talk more about how to estimate returns on your own ADU in the next installment.
+In Parts 2 and 3 of this series, we’ll talk about how to estimate returns on your own ADU and how building an ADU might be a solid financial decision despite its high cost.